leonardssh/vscord/README.md

 1. Fork / Clone the `main` branch.
 2. Create a new branch in your fork.
 3. Make your changes.
-4. Commit your changes, and push them.
+4. Commit your changes and push them.
 5. Submit a Pull Request [here](https://github.com/LeonardSSH/vscord/pulls)!

 ## 👨‍💻 Adding a new language